 Knowing your numbers is necessary for marketing; however, if you fail to pair those numbers with creativity to make a meaningful connection to your audience, you will fall short.
 Emotions underly data.
 Therefore it is necessary to understand the drive behind the data and then create campaigns that touch on those emotions to connect to your potential customers to you on a more personal level.

 How you say something is just as important as what you say.
 A good letter is like a conversation and adapted not only to suit the context but to the sender and recipient as well.
 Elmore Leonard said - “If it sounds like writing, I rewrite it.”
 Conversational content that is not filled with ‘salesy’ type words and is relatable to the reader will instill trust and connection.

-Monitoring and measuring the effectiveness of your campaign will help you understand what is and what isn’t working, allowing you to adjust plans and programs to improve the KPIs in support of your strategic goals.
-Having defined OKRs will keep you on track towards achieving your goals.
+Monitoring and measuring the effectiveness of your campaign will help you understand what is and what isn’t working, allowing you to adjust plans and programs to improve the key performance indicators in support of your strategic goals.
+Having defined Objectives and Key Results will keep you on track towards achieving your goals.

 Developing a direct mail template that you can use with every direct mail campaign you create will help you establish brand identity allowing you to communicate a consistent message to your audience.
 A consistent and strong brand voice is essential for building brand awareness and trust.

 Studies show 80% of consumers are more likely to make a purchase when brands offer personalized experiences.
-Creating a direct mail campaign that goes beyond the typical font by using the Scribeless handwriting platform will level up your approach and allow you to inject a more personalized connection creating more interest and impact with the reader.
-By utilizing the seven steps above paired with a more personalized handwritten touch, you can get in front of your prospects with targeted, relevant, and appealing marketing to influence decision making on products they need or didn’t know they were missing.
+Creating a direct mail campaign using the Scribeless handwriting platform will level up your approach and allow you to inject a more personalized connection, creating more interest and impact with the reader.
+By utilizing the seven steps above, paired with a more personalized handwritten touch, you can get in front of your prospects with targeted, relevant, and appealing marketing that influences decision making on products they need or didn’t know they were missing.